-For five years now I’ve been trying to learn what’s behind my son’s frequent knee pain.
+For five years now I’ve been trying to learn what’s behind my son’s sickness: frequent knee pain.
 Since the age of two he’s had pain in his joints about three times a week, usually in the evening.
 Sometimes the pain is so severe he needs to lie down; sometimes his ankles hurt, too.
 After a series of expensive tests ruled out frightening scenarios like leukemia, arthritis, and Lyme disease, he was sent home with a diagnosis of “growing pains” and was told to use ibuprofen.
 I cringed, like most parents do when doctors just medicate, but what option did I have?

 Then I found What’s Eating Your Child?, a 2012 Golden Nautilus Book Award winner that connects common childhood ailments, like recurrent ear infections, anxiety, rashes, and even Attention-Deficit Hyperactivity Disorder (ADHD), with food.
 “Nutrition affects behavior, mood, brain activity, and common allergies,” says the book’s author, the nutritionist Kelly Dorfman.
 Yet pediatricians still don’t make these connections.
 It’s up to the parents to connect the dots.
 We’ve become so numb to doctors prescribing Ritalin for ADHD, antibiotics for ear infections and lotions for rashes, that a book that says, “Hey, did you try changing your diet?” sounds pretty radical.
 It seems most nutritional problems fall into one of two areas: something being consumed is irritating or something that the body needs is missing.